niravcodes/niravcodes.github.io/_portfolio/humbird.md

 ![](https://nirav.com.np/assets/img/sshot-2.png)

 The design of this webapp is not something I am proud of.
+It looks okay I guess, but there are so many subtle nuances and expressions that I could have put in but I didn't.
+This is of course in line with my objectives but I still feel bad.
+I console myself thinking that I'm saving my best UI/UX work for the software engineering project, merely using this as a stepping stone.